cowsay - Man Page

 Files

-%PREFIX%/share/cowsay/cows holds a sample set of cowfiles.
-Your COWPATH automatically contains this directory, unless COWSAY_ONLY_COWPATH is set to 1.
+%PREFIX%/share/cowsay/cows holds a sample herd of cowfiles.
+Your COWPATH automatically contains this directory, unless the COWSAY_ONLY_COWPATH environment variable is set to 1.

 %PREFIX%/share/cowsay/site-cows is provided for administrators to install custom cows.
 Cows in share/cowsay/site-cows take precedence over cows with the same name in share/cowsay/cows.
 The site-cows directory will never be modified by cowsay installations, so custom cows defined there will persist across upgrades of cowsay. site-cows is also on the default COWPATH.